CampusVH/pult/README.md

 > ![A minimalistic PULT console](doc/images/pult-channel-1-20201226-153714.png)
 >
-> Figure 1: a minimalistic PULT console.
+> Figure 1: A minimalistic PULT console.
 >
 > VNC is enabled automatically.
 > The buttons are for switching a camera.

 > ![A PULT console with many features enabled](doc/images/pult-channel-6-20201226-154114.png)
 >
-> Figure 2: a PULT console with many features enabled
+> Figure 2: A PULT console with many features enabled
 >
 > In this configuration, the lecturer can show 2 different
-> shared desktops (“VNC”), 5 different camera images (“Kamera”),
+> shared desktops (“VNC”), 5 different camera views (“Kamera”),
 > 2 different shared presentations or boards (“Tafel”), plus
 > images or screenshots uploaded by participants (“Upload”).
 >